djalbat/murmuration/README.md

 There are several points worth noting:

-* As already mentioned, ideally statements should be executed within operations.
-Each operation provides a connection and a context as well as three callbacks.
+* Each operation provides a connection and a context as well as three callbacks.
 * The three callbacks allow the result of the execution to determine whether the application should proceed to the next operation or if the transaction should be aborted or completed.
 * A local `using()` function has been employed rather the the function supplied by the package, because the `Statement` class it utilities has been extended for convenience.
 More on this later.

-The remainder of the points pertain to the statement itself.
-An exhaustive description of the various methods available is given at the end of this subsection.

 * The `selectFromAccount()` is defined in the application's own `Statement` class, again more on this later.
 * The `where()` method takes a plain old JavaScript object.
 * The `one()` method takes a handler that is called if one row is returned.